NethServer/docs/administrator-manual/en/disaster_recovery.rst

    the **Configuration Backup** section, then upload the configuration backup or download it directly from an HTTP/S URL.

-   For |product| Enterprise, all cloud backups will be automatically downloaded and ready to be restored directly from the :guilabel:`From backup` field.
+   For NethServer Enterprise, all cloud backups will be automatically downloaded and ready to be restored directly from the :guilabel:`From backup` field.

 5. Map network interface names from the backup to the running system.